mkorpela/overrides/README.rst

 .. image:: http://pepy.tech/badge/overrides
   :target: http://pepy.tech/project/overrides

-A decorator that verifies that a method that should override an inherited method actually does, and that copies the docstring of the inherited method to the overridden method.
+A decorator ``@override`` that verifies that a method that should override an inherited method actually does, and that.

+Copies the docstring of the inherited method to the overridden method.

 Since signature validation and docstring inheritance are performed on class creation and not on class instantiation, this library significantly improves the safety and experience of creating class hierarchies in Python without significantly impacting performance.
 See https://stackoverflow.com/q/1167617 for the initial inspiration for this library.